 In contrast, a product-driven mission is simply focused on delivering a certain kind of product, usually based on a dedication to quality and methodology in design and manufacturing.

 For example, Mos is a neo bank offering bank accounts for teens driven by a mission to tear down all financial barriers for students.
-They started by getting them free money for college, and now they’re saving students money with fee-free debit and checking accounts while providing education on how to have a healthier financial life.
+They started by getting them free money for college, and now they’re saving students money with fee-free debit and checking accounts while providing coaching on how to have a healthier financial life.

 Deep dive into your company’s mission and purpose, and ensure your core values are aligned with them.